gitflow-incremental-builder/gitflow-incremental-builder/README.md

 ## Explicitly selected projects

-By default, GIB tries not to interfere with any projects/modules that have been selected explicitely by the user.
+By default, GIB tries not to interfere with any projects/modules that have been selected explicitly by the user.

 The details are described in the following subsections.
 This special handling can be disabled via [gib.disableSelectedProjectsHandling](#gibdisableselectedprojectshandling).

 ### mvn -pl

-Since 3.10.0, special rules appy when `mvn -pl ...` (or `--projects ...`) is used:
+Since 3.10.0, special rules apply when `mvn -pl ...` (or `--projects ...`) is used:

 - _Every_ such "preselected" project is _always_ built, including tests etc., **regardless of being changed or not!**